 As I took a year out in between my studies to work, I adapted really well to the change.
 My previous job was very intense, so I was familiar with working long hours and under pressure.
 I also worked extremely hard at undergraduate level, so knew how to manage my time well.

 The hardest thing for me, was the transition to living in London.
 I have previously lived in the countryside of Devon and then in Leamington Spa.
 Adapting to commuting and fitting my lifestyle around that was difficult.
 It took me a while to settle, but once I had a flat, had joined a gym and had a routine, everything fell into place.

 Have you completed any work experience/ placements during your course?
-Where did you complete these and how will they help with your future career?

 Without work placements I would have never began a career in journalism, so I was keen to get even more experience during my course and use the skills I have learnt so far.
 I worked for a week as a News Intern at Radio Exe, in Exeter.
 I spent my time finding stories, writing copy and arranging interviews.
 I became familiar with how to use technical software in a professional environment.
 This placement was one of the most useful experiences I have had.
 As they are a small radio station, they were able to give me lots to do and could invest their time in me.

 I have also worked for a week with Zig-Zag Productions, London.
 As a production intern I transcribed film footage and edited camera logs.
 This placement was different to other ones I have had, as it was not so news based.
 I enjoyed researching for future commissions as well.

 I have a two-week placement lined up with BBC South, two weeks with Sky Sports News and another week with TwoFour.

 How have you found the teaching on your course?
 Have you been involved in any News Days or Major projects?